 Over the past seven weeks, the demand on Liverpool’s local welfare scheme for crisis payments for food and fuel has increased by 164% compared with this time last year.
 Will the Minister consider easing the plight of many living through this crisis by doubling child benefits and lifting the benefit cap, as requested by the Food Foundation?

 I thank the hon.
 Gentleman for his question.
 We have increased the universal credit and working tax credit standard allowance by more than £1,000 a year, and we have increased local housing allowance rates, putting an average of £600 into people’s pockets.
-On the benefit cap, it is important to stress that those with sustained work records may benefit from a nine-month grace period in relation to the cap.
+On the benefit cap, it is important to stress that those with sustained work records may benefit from a nine-month grace period.
 Exemptions continue to apply, and I feel many people would agree that the equivalent of £24,000—or £28,000 in London—is fair and reasonable.